The Board of Hope Media Ltd comprises non-executive directors who drive the strategic direction of Hope Media.

 Stephen O’Doherty is a broadcaster and commentator with an extensive background in media, public policy, education and the arts.
 He has significant experience in not for profit leadership and governance.
 He joined the Board of Hope Media Limited in 2003, succeeding Roger Climpson as Chair in 2005.

 Stephen began as a broadcast journalist, working in both radio and TV for commercial stations and the ABC.
 From 1992 – 2002 he served as a Member of the NSW Parliament and was a member of the Shadow Cabinet with portfolios including Education, Disability and Community Services, and Treasury.
 Stephen was the inaugural CEO of Christian Schools Australia from 2002 – 2017, a role which involved advocacy and support for a growing movement of schools.

 Stephen chairs the board of Brisbane’s Family Radio Limited (96five) and is a Director of the sector peak organisation Christian Media and Arts Australia (CMAA).
 Stephen has a passion to see Christian radio continue to thrive as a significant part of Australia’s community broadcasting sector.
 He represents CMAA on the Community Broadcasting Roundtable.

-Stephen is the Executive Producer and Host of Open House, a national Christian news and issues programme.
-He is a panellist on the ABC’s The Drum and Weekend Breakfast and has also appeared on Q & A. An active musician, he is currently Musical Director of the Golden Kangaroos Hornsby Concert Band.
+Stephen is a regular panellist on the ABC’s The Drum and Weekend Breakfast and has also appeared on Q & A. An active musician, he is currently Musical Director of the Golden Kangaroos Hornsby Concert Band.

 Stephen is the Principal of a consultancy providing strategic communications and music services.

 Andrew Baartz has both commercial and ministry experience, after beginning his working life in professional accounting with one of the large international accounting firms and studying Commerce.